powered by ARIA

 Solution NMR, CERM/CIRMMP, Florence, Italy

 CERM/CIRMMP provides state of the art instrumentation and expertise to perform the most comprehensive array of experiments needed for the structure and dynamic characterisation of biological macromolecules and their complexes.
-All the standard pulse sequences for spectroscopic, structural and dynamical characterisation are available for attaining fundamental atomic level information.
-CERM/CIRMMP have developed 13C direct detection protocols for “protonless” NMR experiments and for in-cell NMR spectroscopy, and tailored pulse sequences for structural determination of paramagnetic systems.
+All the standard pulse sequences for spectroscopic, structural and dynamical characterisation are available for attaining fundamental atomic level information such as chemical shift assignment, 15N relaxation measurements, structure elucidation and protein-ligand interactions.
+CERM/CIRMMP has developed 13C direct detection protocols for “protonless” NMR experiments and for in-cell NMR spectroscopy, and tailored pulse sequences for structural determination of paramagnetic systems as well as for the study of Intrinsically Disordered Proteins and Regions (IDPs and IDRs).

 View All at Instruct